h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

-# Ensembles: Stacking, Super Leaner
+# Ensembles: Stacking, Super Learner
 - Overview
 - What is Ensemble Learning?
 	- Bagging